The Silent Shift –Understanding Changing Investment Trends in 2026

 - Frequent portfolio changes

-Following short-term trends without adequate analysis may increase portfolio risk.
+Following short term trends without adequate analysis may increase the portfolio risk.

 3.Portfolio Imbalance